 The Future of Nuclear Power

 Nuclear energy is a powerful force.
 Attempts have been made to find other constructive ways of harnessing it.
 Nuclear power is an important source of energy in many countries.
-442 nuclear reactors are now operating worldwide with a total capacity of 300,000 MW.
+442 nuclear reactors are now operating worldwide with a total capacity of 300,000 MW as of year 2014.
 Two and a half times this number will be added by 2030 and four times as many by 2050, says the International Atomic Energy Agency (IAEA), the bastion of the global nuclear community.